How can technology help seniors aging in place?

-To cope with this trend of aging in place, there are the so-called “smart” devices, perfectly suited for aging independent adults.
+To cope with this trend of aging in place, there are the so-called “smart” devices, which are perfectly suited to independent aging adults.
 These devices are available to provide convenience, reliability and safety for seniors who live on their own or who have family caregivers who are remote.
 But more importantly, some of these devices can help you avoid the decision and expense of moving an aging family member to an assisted living facility.

-But how to you identify the best piece of technology that would help your aging loved ones?
+But how do you identify the best piece of technology to help your aging loved ones?

 Think about specific areas where they struggle.
 How can they be simplified or improved?
 What role can technology play?
 A single piece of technology could make all the difference!

-Learn how you can introduce technology in your parents’ home
+Learn how you can bring technology into your parents’ home

 Technological knowledge is something that younger people, or the so-called millennials, take for granted.
 Many baby boomers are quite well acquainted with new technologies too.
 However, some of our elders may lack technological knowledge, regardless of all of their wisdom and life experience.
 Helping them with the basics could help them start using a variety of smart gadgets and, as a result, enhance their quality of life and safety at home.